Future-Internet-Research-Lab-TJU/AGCSketch/README.md

 ---
 ### Files
-- agc.h: the overall framework of data structure
+- agc.h: the implementation of AGC Sketch
 - assault.h: the assault part of AGC Sketch
 - Guide_Candidate_Path.h, guide_candidate.h: the guide and candidate part of AGC Sketch
-- param.h: initialization of the structure
+- param.h: parameters of the AGC Sketch
 - BOBHash32.h: the hash function
-- heavy_change.cpp, heavy_change0.cpp: the heavy change test
+- frequency.cpp: test for flow size estimation
-- heavy_hitter.cpp: the heavy hitter test
+- heavy_change.cpp: test for heavy changer detection
-- AGCSketch.cpp: the frequency test
+- heavy_hitter.cpp: test for heavy hitter detection
 - throughput.cpp: the throughput test and the result
 ---